Karlbovski/11ty-times/src/content/fifth-content.md

 ---
-metaTitle: "From Joomla to WordPress to JAMStack!"
+title: "From Joomla to WordPress to JAMStack!"
-metaDescription: The tell of a  journey.
+summary: The tell of a  journey.
 category: article
 date: "2021-02-23"
 creator: "admin"
 publish: true
 featured: true
+image:
+imageSlide:
+imgAlt:
 locale: "en"
 ---